mmdc-j-abejo/pet-management-system/README.md

 Please read the guide comments for each class for you to move forward!

 ### Constraints
-* You can create another classes if that will help you solve this problem
+* You can create additional classes if that will help you solve this problem
 * This is good for 2 hours
-* It's up to you how many kinds of Pet do you want!
+* It's up to you how many kinds of Pet you want!

 ### Desired Outputs